victorstack-ai/drupal-ai-issue-3572096/docs/modules/ai_search/index.md

    index the URL of the content to give your LLM access to this information: otherwise it may make unexpected decisions about what the URL to display is
 4. Index your content
+5. Optionally set a minimum score threshold using the 'Score Threshold' Search API processor plugin.

 ### Use in Views
 1. Create a View with your new Search API Index as the content source